-Renowned sports medicine physician David Lintner, MD, brings his extensive experience to patients in Houston and Baytown, Texas.
+Renowned sports medicine physician David Lintner, MD, brings his extensive experience to patients in Houston and Kingwood, Texas.
 Throughout his career, he has served as the Team Physician for several professional sports teams and lectured internationally to colleagues in his field.

 In 1982, Dr. Lintner received his Bachelor of Arts from Cornell University College of Arts and Sciences in Ithaca, New York, where he was named Scholar-Athlete of the year in lacrosse.
 He went on to complete his medical degree at the University of Rochester School of Medicine and Dentistry in Rochester, New York, followed by an internship in general surgery and residency in orthopedic surgery at the University of Rochester.